Backup and Restore Streams

 Use the following command to back a stream up to a single file:

-elastio stream backup --from-file <file-name>
+elastio stream backup --from-file <file-path>

 Use the following command to back a stream up to several files:

-elastio stream backup --from-file <file-name1> <file-name2> <file-name3>
+elastio stream backup --from-file <file-path-1> <file-path-2> <file-path-3>

 Use the following command to back up a stream: